bjrmatas/Struct.OpenApi.Generator/README.md

 ## What It Does

 1. Fetches available product structures from Struct API (`/v1/productstructures`)
-2. Allows selection of product structures via interactive CLI prompt
+2. Allows selection of a product structure via interactive CLI prompt
 3. Fetches selected product structure details (`/v1/productstructures/{uid}`)
 4. Extracts and fetches all attributes (`/v1/attributes/{uid}`)
 5. Generates OpenAPI 3.0 schemas with support for: